-Strategy 2.4 Consider the use of road a bandonment and a ssociated right of way conveyance requests to address unmet Su ategy 2.4 housing needs.
-Vor Antions Intermediate Key Actions A. Evaluate the use of the County's abandonment and conveyance process for a ffordable housing.
-B. Add Housing as a referral a gency to the existing process to review a bandonment and conveyance Intermediate requests for a ffordable housing potential and recommendation.
-Intermediate C. Adopt a policy that requires RDABs a ssociated with a ZMAP or ZCPA to provide additional Intermediate a ffordable units in exchange for the a bandoned roadway section where deemed appropriate.
+Strategy 2.4 Consider the use of road abandonment and associated right of way conveyance requests to address unmet housing needs.
+Key Actions A. Evaluate the use of the County's abandonment and conveyance process for affordable housing.
+Intermediate B. Add Housing as a referral agency to the existing process to review abandonment and conveyance Intermediate requests for affordable housing potential and recommendation.
+T 4 1' 4 C. Adopt a policy that requires RDABs associated with a ZMAP or ZCPA to provide additional affordable units in exchange for the abandoned roadway section where deemed appropriate.
 Intermediate D. Pursue the donation of land for affordable housing purposes.
-Short Stratogy 2 5 SHOIL Strategy 2.5 Enact other policies to support affordable housing as a valuable public use.
-C14 Key Actions A. As part of the Zoning Ordinance Rewrite, broaden the Zoning Ordinance definition of public use for Short future applications to include uses deemed essential for public purposes such as housing at a ffordable prices for the workforce to enable more land to be available for a ffordable housing and to address the public need for diverse housing options where deemed appropriate.
-Short B. Adopt a policy that requires public a gencies to identify surplus or underutilized public land or Short buildings to the internal public land team to consider a ffordable housing uses in conformance with the 2019 General Plan.
-C. Obtain land through proffer negotiations and specifically state that land dedicated to the County for a Short Short public use may also be used for a ffordable housing or co-location of a ffordable housing on public use sites where appropriate.
-C14 D. Seek land dedications for affordable housing when reviewing rezoning proposals within the parameters allowed under Virginia State Code and the Zoning Ordinance.
-Short Short E. Include Housing when changes to capital facilities impact fees are considered by the Fiscal Impact Committee.
-Obi4' 2.
-Ob4-! viable funding sources.
+Short Strategy 2.5 Key Actions A. As part of the Zoning Ordinance Rewrite, broaden the Zoning Ordinance definition of public use for Short ney neuons future applications to include uses deemed essential for public purposes such as housing at affordable Short prices for the workforce to enable more land to be available for affordable housing and to address the public need for diverse housing options where deemed appropriate.
+B. Adopt a policy that requires public agencies to identify surplus or underutilized public land or Short buildings to the internal public land team to consider affordable housing uses in conformance with the 2019 General Plan.
+C. Obtain land through proffer negotiations and specifically state that land dedicated to the County for a Short public use may also be used for affordable housing or co-location of affordable housing on public use sites where appropriate.
+D. Seek land dedications for affordable housing when reviewing rezoning proposals within the Short parameters allowed under Virginia State Code and the Zoning Ordinance.
+511011 E. Include Housing when changes to capital facilities impact fees are considered by the Fiscal Impact Short Committee.
+Objective 3: Obtain viable funding sources.
 Strategy 3.1 Access the Belmont Ridge Affordable Housing Trust.
-G1 .
 Key Actions A. Move to dissolve the Belmont Ridge Affordable Housing Trust by 2021.
 Short B. Develop parameters and program materials for use of funding.
-Short St C. Outsource and/or build capacity for program implementation.
-Short Strategy 3.2 Evaluate/allocate housing cash proffers.
-C1 4 Key Actions A. Review each proffer commitment to determine how it can be used.
-Short B. Appropriate, through Board action, the proffered funds from the rezoning project to the housing Short Gr.
-1 22 program.
-Strategy 3.3 Update unmet housing needs cash proffer formula. a ; Key Actions A. Review/revise the cash contribution formula.
-Short B. Adopt a policy guiding cash contributions.
+Short C. Outsource and/or build capacity for program implementation.
+Short Strategy 3.2 Evaluate/allocate housing cash proffers. ~1 Key Actions A. Review each proffer commitment to determine how it can be used.
+Short B. Appropriate, through Board action, the proffered funds from the rezoning project to the housing Short Stuatogy 2.2 program.
+Update unmet housing needs cash proffer formula.
+Strategy 3.3 Key Actions A. Review/revise the cash contribution formula.
+Short Key Actions B. Adopt a policy guiding cash contributions.
 Short Strategy 3.4 Allocate percentage of CDBG funds for housing.
-Key Actions A. Determine allocation dedicated to unmet housing needs.
+Short Key Actions A. Determine allocation dedicated to unmet housing needs.
 Intermediate B. Meeting with stakeholders.
 Intermediate C. Adopt a substantial amendment to CDBG Consolidated Plan.
 Intermediate D. Revise application materials.
 Intermediate